 O'Meara went on to the be Archbishop of Indianapolis and he preached the sermon at Sheen's funeral in 1979 just after his appointment.
 Sheen was buried from St. Patrick's Cathedral in NYC in a Gothic style mitre that was tailored to match his gold-colored Gothic vestments, chosen by him for his burial.

 The Baroque style precious mitre (in Latin, mitra pretiosa) adds a certain measure of elegance to the sacred liturgy.
 Although it is a rare sight today, I wish it was not.
 Sheen had good taste.
-Here we see two examples of different mitres he wore, probably tailored in Rome.
-They are embroidered on white silk with metal-thread and glass jewel highlights with pearls, enamels and other stones.
-Probably mid-twentieth century, made to order so as to fit his size head (in life he was relatively short).
+Here we see two examples of different mitres he wore, probably made in Rome, possibly from the mid-twentieth century, made to order so as to fit his size head (in life he was relatively short).

-I am assuming on the other side can be seen his coat-of-arms embroidered on the fringed lappets, each perhaps on a cartouche.
+I am assuming on the other side can be seen his coat-of-arms embroidered on the fringed lappets (infulae), each perhaps on a cartouche amid the flow of golden rinceau motif, a wavy stem with leaves branching out.

 The variety of glittering gemstones appear to include blue glass cabochon.
 I doubt any of these are truly precious jewels, although you never know.
 If any readers have any information on the whereabouts of these mitres, please contact us and let us know.